- What is Public Cloud?

 - Automated deployment.
 No need for investing in infrastructure.
 The cloud service provider handles the deployment and maintenance of the infrastructure.
-This means,

 - Superior reliability and boundless workload scalability.
 Public cloud infrastructure provides autoscaling features that allow to balance the workload accordingly and avoid downtime and crashes.

 - Relatively low cost of ownership - the pricing structure is flexible, covering only actually used resources.

 - The lower costs of services are due to a flexible pricing model that covers only used resources.

 - The versatility of solutions of public cloud platforms can address all sorts of business needs ranging from storage options to sophisticated predictive analytics neural networks.

 The disadvantages of the public cloud go like this: